 Aug 3, 2011, 3:15 PM, Posted by Paul Glassman

 On July 13, the Institute of Medicine released reports calling for expanded access to oral health care.
 In this post, Paul Glassman, D.D.S., M.A., M.B.A., a professor of dental practice and director of community oral health at the University of the Pacific, Arthur A. Dugoni School of Dentistry, discusses innovative models for improving the oral health of vulnerable and underserved populations.
-See all the posts in this series.

 With the release of the Institute of Medicine (IOM) report on Improving Access to Oral Health Care for Vulnerable and Underserved Populations oral health is again highlighted on the national stage.
 This report, together with the IOM’s report on Advancing Oral Health in America released earlier this year, represent landmark calls to action on improving the oral health of the nation.
 I was privileged to serve on the IOM Committee on Oral Health Access to Services that produced the “Improving Access” report.

 In a time when resources are dwindling, and public programs are being reduced, I find hope and opportunity for the future of oral health care for vulnerable and underserved populations.
 Generally in times when things are going well, people become complacent with the status quo and policy-makers are reluctant to contemplate big changes.
 Now, however, there is strong desire to find innovative solutions that will improve quality and lower costs.